brightcommerce/internetbs/README.md

 InternetBS.api_uri = "https://api.internet.bs"
 ```

-The **InternetBS Client** provides flexibility by allowing you to use whatever credentials you want in whatever environment you want.
+The **InternetBS Client** provides flexibility by allowing you to use whatever credentials you want, in whatever environment you want.
 You can, for instance, add a `:staging` environment if you want:
 ```ruby
 InternetBS.credentials[:staging][:api_key] = "44CD64EEEFFF887755560B"
 InternetBS.credentials[:staging][:api_pwd] = "another_pass"
 InternetBS.credentials[:staging][:api_uri] = "https://api.internet.bs"
 ```

-You can query the current environments also:
+You can query the current list of environments:
 ```ruby
 InternetBS.environments #=> [:production, :test, :development, :staging]
 ```

-And the current environment:
+And the currently selected environment:
 ```ruby
 InternetBS.environment #=> :development
 ```

+The current environment operates independently of any other framework environment, e.g. `Rails.env` or `Rack.env`.
+You can of course manipulate them to synchronize manually.

 ### API Calls
 The **InternetBS Client** provides access to the following Internet.bs API endpoints: